Projects

 Tiny Home Village – Tiny Home Village is a 30-unit cooperative community in the Southeast Heights that includes a communal kitchen, laundry, bathroom, showers, office, and meeting rooms; and outdoor community spaces.
 Consensus Planning worked with the Project Team and City Planning to develop a zoning strategy to allow the development of this unique transitional housing project.
 The entitlement process involved extensive community outreach, education, and participation in community and neighborhood association meetings.
 The Tiny Homes Village project received strong community support.

 PAH!
 Hiland Plaza – PAH!
-Hiland Plaza is a 92-unit, 4-story mixed-use project on Central Avenue developed by the Greater Albuquerque Housing Partnership.
+Hiland Plaza is a 92-unit, 4-story mixed-use project on Central Avenue developed by the SOL Housing.
 The project sets aside 85% of the units for low income families at the 60% area median income level, and includes pass-through funding of HOME dollars from HUD, project-based vouchers from the Albuquerque Housing Authority, and state allocated low-income housing tax credits (LIHTC).
 The building design is inspired by the Streamline Moderne style along Albuquerque’s Route 66 and includes several elements of this unique style, including curving corners, sweeping horizontals, contrasting colors, and bold neon signage.
 PAH!
 Hiland Plaza was developed in in partnership with the Deaf Culture Center of New Mexico.
 Consensus Planning provided project entitlement services, including approvals for the site plan and variances to the building facades.

 Gateway Center – The Gateway Center is a City of Albuquerque project designed to provide temporary housing for people experiencing homelessness.
 In 2019, the City was given a mandate from Albuquerque voters who approved $14 million in GO bonds for a facility that provides temporary housing for people experiencing homelessness in Albuquerque.
 Consensus Planning provided entitlement and planning services on the project, including a conditional use required for overnight shelters.
 We also assisted the Family and Community Services Department with an extensive public outreach effort.
 The project was controversial, but after going through a lengthy appeal process, the City has moved forward with the project.